cloudfoundry/credhub-cli/README.md

 GETTING STARTED:

 	api
-		View or set the targeted CredHub API
-		-s, --server 'URI'									URI of API server to target
+		View or set the targeted CredHub API (short command: a) -s, --server 'URI'									URI of API server to target --skip-tls-validation							Skip certificate validation of the API endpoint.
+Not recommended!

 	login
-		Authenticates interactively with CredHub
-		-u, --user 'USER'           						Authentication username
+		Authenticates interactively with CredHub (short command: l) -u, --user 'USER'           						Authentication username
 		-p, --password 'PASSWORD'							Authentication password
-		-s, --server 'URI'									URI of API server to target
+		-s, --server 'URI'									URI of API server to target --skip-tls-validation							Skip certificate validation of the API endpoint.
+Not recommended!

 	logout
-		Discard authenticated user session
+		Discard authenticated user session (short command: o)

 CREDENTIAL MANAGEMENT:

 	get --name <cred name>
-		Get the value and attributes of a Credential
-		-n, --name 'CRED'									Name of the credential to retrieve
+		Get the value and attributes of a Credential (short command: g) -n, --name 'CRED'									Name of the credential to retrieve

-	set --type <cred type> --name <cred name> [set params] Set the value and attributes of a credential
-		-t, --type ['password', 'value', 'certificate']		Sets the credential type (Default: 'password') -n, --name 'CRED'									Name of the credential to set -O, --no-overwrite									Credential is not modified if stored value already exists
+	set --type <cred type> --name <cred name> [set params] Set the value and attributes of a credential (short command: s) -n, --name 'CRED'									Name of the credential to set -t, --type ['password', 'value', 'certificate']		Sets the credential type (Default: 'password') -O, --no-overwrite									Credential is not modified if stored value already exists

 		Set parameters by [Type]